 After so long without travelling, we were on the lookout for one of Africa’s more relaxing holiday destinations.
 Hassle-free, corruption-free and stress free.
 After finding out from Google that Botswana is considered to be amongst the top three safest countries in Africa, we started planning our adventures.

 I’d already been to other countries in Africa.
 Including Namibia, Kenya, Ethiopia and South Africa.
-And, to tell you the truth, Botswana was incredibly easy going compared to my previous experiences!
+And, to tell you the truth, Botswana was incredibly easy going compared to my previous experiences in Africa!
 As soon as we stepped off the plane, the country felt safe.
 We knew we’d have jam-packed weeks full of amazing experiences.
 Do you want to get out into the bush, go on a safari in Africa and see the wildlife?
 Go to Botswana!
+If you can read Dutch you might want te read my blog: reisfotografie in Afrika

 On this page (below), you’ll find a selection of the images that I took in Botswana.
 Are you interested in seeing more images from Botswana?
 You’ll find an larger selection of images on other pages: